rackerlabs/environment-discovery-utility/README.md

 ## Getting Started

+### Install Module
+#### Run From Directory
+1. Download and extract the latest release of EDU into a local directory.
+2. Open PowerShell and run 'Import-Module ./EnvironmentDiscoveryUtility.psm1'
+3. Run 'Start-EnvironmentDiscovery' (or use the alias, SEDU) to run the module.
+Use 'Get-Help Start-EnvironmentDiscovery' for more details.

+#### Install Module
-1. Download and extract the latest zip file from the releases into the [Powershell Module Installation Directory.](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx#Anchor_0) (TODO: link to download latest release).
+1. Download and extract the latest release of EDU into the [Powershell Module Installation Directory.](https://msdn.microsoft.com/en-us/library/dd878350(v=vs.85).aspx#Anchor_0) (TODO: link to download latest release).
 2. Open powershell and run 'Import-Module EnvironmentDiscoveryUtility'
-3. Run 'Start-EnvironmentDiscovery' to run the module.
+3. Run 'Start-EnvironmentDiscovery' (or use the alias, SEDU) to run the module.
 Use 'Get-Help Start-EnvironmentDiscovery' for more details.

 ### Minimum Requirements